tembo-io/website/docusaurus/docs/tembo-cloud/metrics.md

 ---
-sidebar_position: 4
+sidebar_position: 2
 tags:
   - api
   - metrics
   - prometheus
 ---

-# Collecting metrics
+# Collecting Metrics

 Tembo Cloud shows some database metrics on [cloud.tembo.io](https://cloud.tembo.io).
 If you want to collect metrics from your database into your self-hosted metrics system, you can follow this guide.